-Advertising Agency Resource List – Updated Monthly
+Advertising Agency Resource List – Updated Often

 I want the marketing communications world to be a better place.
 Therefore, this advertising agency resource list is updated often.
 Let me know if there is a resource that should be included. – or modified

 My advertising agency resource list is curated to help advertising, digital, design and PR agencies easily find the inspiration and industry resources that will help y’all build killer agencies and careers.

 As a warm-up to my extensive resource list… I offer a direct link to my best selling book on how to win more new accounts for your agency: The Levitan Pitch.
 Buy This Book.
 Win More Pitches.
 I highly recommend that you buy this book.
 (Of course.)

 OK, one more.
 This Peter Levitan blog has over 650 posts dedicated to helping your marketing communications company grow.
 I hope that my insights on agency business development, growth and management help you to make more bucks.

 Google PageSpeed Insights.
 Do you know how fast your website download speed is and how its performance ranks against your competitive agencies?
 Here’s the drill.
 If your site takes too long to download, it will lose some traffic.

 Google’s Mobile-Friendly Test.
 Here’s another very important test.
 If you are like me, over 20% of your website visitors are looking at you on a mobile device then you better make sure that they are digging how fast your website loads.